zowe/docs-site/docs/user-guide/api-mediation-api-catalog.md

 ## Swagger "Try it out" functionality in the API Catalog

 The API Catalog enables users to call service APIs through the **Try it out** functionality.
+There are 2 different endpoint types:

+- Public endpoints - This endpoints are accessible without entering user credentials.
+- Protected endpoints - This endpoints are only accessible by entering user credentials.
+This endpoints are marked with 'lock' icon

+SCREENSHOT_CATALOG_WITH_RED_CIRCLE_LOCK

+Note:

+Before making requests for protected endpoints, you authorize your session by clicking the 'lock' button and completing the information required in the Authorization modal pictured below:

+SCREENSHOT

 To demonstrate **Try it out**, we use the example of the Swagger Petstore.

 **Example:**